RedHatInsights/insights-frontend-storybook/src/docs/deployments/overview/DOC.md

 ## Stable versus Beta

 Cloud Services Platform provides a beta and stable version in CI, QA, and Prod environments so that users can try out the latest features as soon as possible.
-When releasing to stable, the basepath of the app should point to `/[bundle]/[app-name]/` whereas when releasing to beta, the basepath should point to `/[bundle]/[app-name]/`.
+When releasing to stable, the basepath of the app should point to `/[bundle]/[app-name]/` whereas when releasing to beta, the basepath should point to `beta/[bundle]/[app-name]/`.

 The insights-frontend-starter-app is setup to release this way for all of the available environments.

-## Starter App Updates

-If you cloned/used the starter-app before the new build branches were created, [this commit](https://github.com/RedHatInsights/insights-frontend-starter-app/commit/9eb79919a334f7974cbcfdf0d8c5cac79f9791b6) updates the starter app to support the 6 different deployment branches in the build repo.
-You will also want to use [this commit](https://github.com/RedHatInsights/insights-frontend-starter-app/commit/ec39d89702e5d26eae146b3cf07577135ae921bb) for fixing beta deployments and [this commit](https://github.com/RedHatInsights/insights-frontend-starter-app/commit/daafec7f9d818ccf5722a6fb7b32ac3b4d3cf320) for adding dev commit messages to your build messages for easier debugging.

 ## Build Branches and Deployment Environments